SaliBhdr/typhoon-iran-cities/README.md

 ```

-**Notice:** If you want to deactivate a record the records that belong to that record will be deactivated as long
+**Notice :**

-as you use active() scope for fetching data.
+If you want to deactivate a record, all the children that belong to that record will be deactivated and their status will change to 0.

-* Province deactivation will deactivate all counties and cities of that province
+Deactivation will be implied by the hierarchy of divisions.
+For example:

-* County deactivation will deactivate all cities of that county
+* Province deactivation will deactivate all counties and cities and so on.
-* City deactivation only will deactivate that city and does not affect province and county of that record
+* County deactivation will deactivate all cities of that county and so on.

 Example :

 ```php

 use App\Models\IranProvince;
 use App\Models\IranCity;